AviatrixSystems/Docs/HowTos/FAQ.rst

 gateway requires SSH access to configure its VPN tunnels.

-Note that this connectivity between Transit VPC and Spoke VPC, although using public IP addresses as IPSEC tunnel end points, does not imply that traffic between Transit VPC and Spoke VPC go through the Internet.
-AWS recognizes that it owns these public IP addresses therefore always try to route the traffic through its own backbone network without ever going out to Internet.
+Note that this connectivity between Transit VPC and Spoke VPC, although using public IP addresses as IPSEC tunnel endpoints, does not imply that traffic between Transit VPC and Spoke VPC go through the Internet.
+AWS recognizes that it owns these public IP addresses and therefore always tries to route the traffic through its own backbone network without ever going out to Internet.

 The Aviatrix solution
 ######################